fork-bombed/level4-project/timelog.md

 ### 8 Nov 2021
 * *3 hours* Completed code for parsed representation

+### 9 Nov 2021
+* *0.5 hours* Meeting with supervisor to discuss progress and goals over the next week, minutes found in [meetings/2020-11-09](meetings/2021-11-09.md)

 ## Week 9

 ### 15 Nov 2021
 * *6 hours* Rough conversion of parsed representation into internal representation

+### 16 Nov 2021
+* *0.5 hours* Meeting with supervisor to discuss progress and goals over the next week, minutes found in [meetings/2020-11-16](meetings/2021-11-16.md)

+# Week 10

+### 23 Nov 2021
+* *0.5 hours* Meeting with supervisor to discuss progress and goals over the next week, minutes found in [meetings/2020-11-23](meetings/2021-11-23.md)

+# Week 11

+### 29 Nov 2021
+* *2 hours* Defining the boundaries of parsed representation and understand the next stages of the project

+### 30 Nov 2021
+* *0.5 hours* Meeting with supervisor to discuss progress and goals over the next week, minutes found in [meetings/2020-11-30](meetings/2021-11-30.md)

+### 1 Dec 2021
+* *2 hours* Brainstorming variable-length integer definition and field types

+# Week 12

+### 7 Dec 2021
+* *0.5 hours* Meeting with supervisor to discuss progress and goals over the next week, minutes found in [meetings/2020-12-07](meetings/2021-12-07.md)
+* *2 hours* Lecture regarding dissertation writing and project status